IN2-Moist/2Take1-Moist-Script/README.md

 	VIP Method does not require you to even be anywhere near your nightclub can be done While other side of the map Killing Noobs.
 	Non VIP Version will periodically pause for a moment to allow transactions to clear and transfer the money into your bank!
 	I found this to be slower in full sessions solo takes no time at all to clock up a few million!
-	Don’t Be retarded with its use!
+	Donâ€™t Be retarded with its use!
 	Few Million every now and then do some other stuff then you should be ok!
 	I have done this for a few weeks got 3 billion in the bank now and no issues just be casual with its use!